 Our Strategy Committee works closely with management and the Board to (i) develop and execute the Company's long-term strategic plans and (ii) review and evaluate certain key strategic transactions outside the ordinary course of the Company's business.
 The Board appointed Peter J. Smith, James E. Cashman III, Ajei S. Gopal and Michael C. Thurk (Chairman) as members of the Strategy Committee.
-Two (2) meetings of the Strategy Committee were held in Fiscal 2013 and all members attended 100% of the meetings.
+[In connection with Mr. Smith not standing for reelection as a Class I Director at the Annual Meeting, we may appoint another member of our Board of Directors to the Strategy Committee.
+One (1) meeting of the Strategy Committee were held in Fiscal 2014 and all members attended 100% of the meetings.
 Our Strategy Committee Charter is available on our website at www.ansys.com in the "Investor Relations" section under the heading "Corporate Governance."